driessamyn/kapper/docs/blog/01_kapper_release.md

 3. **Hidden Complexity**: ORMs often mask the actual database operations being performed.
 A simple-looking query might generate multiple database round trips or inefficient SQL, leading to performance problems that are hard to diagnose.

 4. **False Sense of Database Independence**: While ORMs promise database independence, in practice, efficient database usage often requires leveraging database-specific features.
-The abstraction becomes leaky when you need to optimize performance or use advanced features.
+The abstraction becomes leaky when you need to optimise performance or use advanced features.

 ## The Kapper Philosophy

 Instead of adding another abstraction layer, Kapper embraces three core principles:

-1. **SQL is the Best Query Language**: SQL has evolved over decades to be expressive, powerful, and optimized for database operations.
+1. **SQL is the Best Query Language**: SQL has evolved over decades to be expressive, powerful, and optimised for database operations.
 Instead of hiding it, we should leverage it directly.

 2. **Minimal Abstraction**: Kapper provides just enough abstraction to make database operations comfortable in Kotlin or Java, without trying to reinvent database interactions.
 Kapper prefers extension of existing APIs than abstraction of them.